Archaea-Lab/Omnipose_Cellprofiler-Pipeline/README.md

 1. Run the imageJ macro "generateROIsAndBinaryMasks.py"
 2. A window will pop up asking for a folder.
 Selected the 'txt_outlines' folder generated from Omnipose
 4. Save the binary mask stack that is output by imageJ.
 The ROIs are saved as '.zip' files automatically to the 'omniposeAnalysis' folder
-5. Now that you have the masks, delete the 'outlines' and 'txt_outlines' folders and all the individual images.
+5. Now that you have the masks, delete the 'outlines' , 'txt_outlines' and 'masks' folders and all the individual images.
 You should be left with a stack of the original images, a stack of the binary masks, and the '.zip' files of the ROIs

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## TRACKING OF CELLS